ejmera/ANN-Project/README.md

 ## 🇬🇧 English Version

-This project demonstrates how to classify customers using Artificial Neural Networks (ANN) based on categorical features such as gender, region, and membership level.
+This project demonstrates how to classify customers using Artificial Neural Networks (ANN) based on categorical features such as gender, geography, and age .

 ### 📌 Project Overview